gohryt/programming-languages-research/TRACERS.md

 Source: https://lwn.net/Articles/619180/ and cross-reference §5.2 for the underlying LBR mechanism.

-### 13.6.
+### 13.7.
 Go's Unconditional Frame-Pointer Discipline

-Go (amd64/arm64, since Go 1.7 in 2016) *always* emits frame pointers, with no `-fno-omit-frame-pointer` to toggle.
-The decision was measured — the Go team quantified the cost at 1–3% on representative workloads and deemed it acceptable in exchange for every Go binary being continuously profilable, crash-traceable, and compatible with every external profiler without debug-info distribution.
-This is a language-level policy choice, not a compiler flag.
+Go made frame pointers a default-on runtime policy for its most important production architectures, starting with amd64 in Go 1.7 and expanding/solidifying support on other architectures over time.
+There is no ordinary `-fno-omit-frame-pointer` style user knob for Go code.
+The decision was measured — the Go team quantified the cost at roughly 1–3% on representative workloads and deemed it acceptable in exchange for Go binaries being continuously profilable, crash-traceable, and compatible with external profilers without requiring full debug-info distribution.
+This is a language-level policy choice, not just a compiler flag.

 The dividend compounds.
 Felix Geisendörfer's 2023 work on Go's execution tracer (§3.5) reduced its runtime overhead from ~20% to under 1% almost entirely by switching the tracer's stack capture from its previous mechanism to frame-pointer walks.
 That speedup is only available because *every* Go binary has frame pointers; a tracer that had to probe for them, or fall back to DWARF, could not achieve the same baseline.